-Parent involvement: Teams are led by mentors who include parents and community members with typically who provide guidance as professional engineers, programmers, and precision machining/fabrication specialist.
+Parent involvement: Teams are led by mentors who include parents and community members with typically who provide guidance as professional engineers, programmers, and precision machining/fabrication specialists.

-Parents are strongly encouraged to be active with the team since FRC to help with travel to tournaments, help students with community outreach such as doing demonstrations at schools and the County Fair, and help students with fundraising activities which include events and contacting business for sponsorship.
+Parents are strongly encouraged to be active with the team to help with travel to tournaments, help students with community outreach such as doing demonstrations at schools and the County Fair, and help students with fundraising activities which include events and contacting businesses for sponsorship.

 Challenge: Based around a themed challenge that will change each year where teams compete head to head, using a sports model with strict rules, including resource and time limits.
 The challenge each year is released in early January and teams then have 6 weeks to build their robot until they have to bag it up and not touch it until their tournament.